VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Store/objects/StoreSettingsType.md

 # StoreSettingsType ==~object~==

-The `StoreSettingsType` represents the settings configuration for a store.
+This type represents the settings configuration for a store.

 ## Fields